IsabelaCaldeira/RubikCubeSolver/README.md

 )
 ```

-You can also adjust your heuristics globals found at the top:
+You can also adjust your heuristics globals found at the top of main as:

 ```
 MAX_MOVES = 5 #max amount of moves when building heuristics map